tyler351/initramsfs-splash-clone/README.md

 Not compatible with overlayfs from raspi-config out of the box see [OVERLAYFS.md](OVERLAYFS.md "Workaround available")

+## * **IMPORTANT NOTICE** *
+Recent changes in the kernel require an update to the initramfs.img simply pull the changes and replace your initramfs.img with the new version.
+Please be aware that there was a bug in fbsplash and if you use this utility outside the initramfs.img you will need to update it as well the current version is now 0.7.

 ## Quick Start Guide

 To get up and running is very simple!!